ApeWorX/ape/docs/userguides/projects.md

 ## Scripts

 The scripts folder contains project automation scripts, such as deploy scripts, as well as other executable jobs, such as running simulations.
-For example you should keep a deployment script here.
+For example you would write and run a deployment script here.

 You can write scripts that run using the `ape run` command.
 The `ape run` command will register and run Python files defined under the `scripts/` directory that do not start with an `_` underscore.
 If the scripts take